 4. His inspiration

 In the thick of the fight for equality it is so easy to get bogged down, but MLK’s vision never wavered.
-When ENDA fails or when Trans people cannot openly serve in the military or when we suffer setbacks in the fight for marriage equality, we must always push forward while realizing that someday we will win.
+When ENDA fails or when Trans people cannot openly serve in the military or when we suffer setbacks, we must always push forward while realizing that someday we will win.
 When we look at the man and his tactics, they inspire us to keep dreaming, believing.

 5. His hope for the future